 According to Joan, “Working with NEMCI&A is one of my favorite jobs.
 In spare time I read a lot, make quilts and travel”.

 Chris Pudlinski is chair and professor of Communication at Central Connecticut State University.
 He has published articles and book chapters on advice giving, empathy and sympathy, encouragement and empowerment in a peer support setting.
 He teaches courses in such areas as Public Speaking, Nonverbal Communication, Interpersonal Communication and Research Methods.
-Over the past 5 years, he has also conducted workshops on a variety of Communication-based topics with town/city/village clerks in Connecticut, New York, and the Northeast region.
+Over the past 5 years, For a number of years, Chris has also conducted workshops on a variety of Communication-based topics with town/city/village clerks in Connecticut, New York, and the Northeast region.

 Attorney E. Jack Shorr is a Phi Beta Kappa graduate of the University of Connecticut (B.A.
 1971 High Honors), a graduate of the University of Connecticut School of Law (J.D.
 1974) and the Western New England University School of Law (LL.M 2012).
 He is a former Chairman of the Charter Revision Commission of the City of Meriden, Connecticut, Attorney Shorr has represented numerous parties in the private and the public sectors for over three decades.
 Jack is also a member of the Real Estate Law, Probate Law and Elder Law Sections of the Connecticut Bar Association.
 He practices law in his own firm in Meriden, Connecticut.